-Lockdown needn’t mean feeling anxious about how to best support students over the coming weeks in their learning.
+Lockdown and self-isolation needn’t mean feeling anxious about how to best support ourselves and others in their learning.
 The below links and resources may help you find the perfect way for both kids and adults to inspire, supplement and master their lockdown learning.

 Remember to collaborate when possible, take regular breaks and keep it fun!

 Brain Pop – A trusted learning resource supporting core and supplemental subjects, reaching millions of learners worldwide.
 There are over 1,000 short animated movies together with quizzes and related materials, covering the subjects of science, social studies, English, maths, engineering and technology, health, and arts and music.

 Sporcle – Sporcle (which also has an app available) is one of the favourite platforms of older kids and adults and covers every subject from Disney Characters to World Leaders as well as the usual trivia including world flags, human anatomy and language skills.
 All quizzes are timed so you can race your friends.
 Geography and Science trivia options are particularly useful for general knowledge.

 BBC Lockdown Learning – The BBC is showing curriculum content on TV every weekday as well as episodes being available on-demand on BBC iPlayer.
 BBC Bitesize has lots of content divided into subject and age categories, ranging from ages 3 to 16+.

 Free School – Free School is a comprehensive YouTube channel exposing elementary learners to famous art, classical music, children’s literature, and natural science in an age-appropriate and kid-accessible way.

 Busy Things – Busy Things for Families is an award-winning collection of fun educational games and activities to help kids learn between the ages of 3 and 11.
 The activities are directly linked to the curriculum and subjects that your children will be learning in nursery and primary school, including English, maths, science, geography, music & coding.